Diverse CEE NPL landscape

 This 8th edition of our benchmark CE NPL study highlights that the downward trend of non-performing assets continued across almost all countries in the CEE region.
 The combination of stable macroeconomic environment, the supervisory and political attention as well as banks’ commitment to tackle non-performing assets has been the main catalyst for shrinking NPL stocks.

-Countries in the region saw a vibrant NPL market activity in 2018 and 2019, fueled by strong investor appetite mainly among investors who have already built their servicing capacity in the region.
+Countries in the region saw a vibrant NPL market activity in 2018 and 2019, fuelled by strong investor appetite mainly among investors who have already built their servicing capacity in the region.
 The gradual tackling of legacy non-performing loans in tandem with the reduced inflow of new NPLs and investors’ interest in the prospect of higher yields contributed to the decrease of non-performing assets.

 Following a subdued year in 2017 in terms of the volume of loan portfolios traded, 2018 saw portfolio sales worth almost EUR 6bn.
 Poland, Hungary and Romania each contributed to the volume of completed transactions with above EUR 1bn in 2018.
-Investors’ lower recovery expectations as well as cheap funding in the wake of benign macroeconomic environment had a positive impact on the pricing of the portfolios.
+Investors’ higher recovery expectations as well as cheap funding in the wake of benign macroeconomic environment had a positive impact on the pricing of the portfolios.
 This was also stimulated by the increasing rivalry on the demand side.

 Key themes highlighted in this study include: